Loading…

 A common pattern: a 35-person business is about to hire its 36th.
 The role: another junior account manager or admin.
 Before you post the role, ask whether AI plus your existing team could cover 60% of what that hire would do.
 If yes, redirect the budget into capability uplift for current staff and tooling.
 You'll often find one well-supported senior is worth more than two new juniors and an additional desk.

 This isn't about cutting headcount — it's about being deliberate.
-The SMBs that have grown well in 2024–2026 hire fewer, better, and pair them with serious AI leverage.
+The SMBs that have grown well in 2024–2026 — including plenty of family-owned businesses — hire fewer, better, and pair them with serious AI leverage.

 Most Australian businesses in this band are over the $3M turnover threshold, so the Privacy Act applies.
 APP 8 (cross-border disclosure) is the one most relevant to AI — most major AI tools host data in the US.
 Paid business tiers from established providers (OpenAI, Anthropic, Google, Microsoft) generally meet APP requirements; free consumer tiers often don't.